Hello, my name is Valentin, and I am a night owl.

 How Can I Help Then?

 It is okay, I know people mean well by giving me advice.
 But there are better ways to help:

 …when I am late.
 I already know it, I warned you, I already feel guilty, and there is nothing I can do about it (especially if you planned a meeting at 7 am!).

 Don’t call me lazy, party guy, etc. I already heard it every so often and it does not help with self-esteem, stress or anxiety.
 It is okay to laugh in life, but make sure I am willing to laugh about it too.
 Ask me how to support or notice the good things about me instead.

 When I say I am “tired”, this is not like being a “little tired” and wanting to sit on the couch and watch TV.
 I mean it, I am exhausted.
 And the worst is that sometimes I can’t sleep and rest, even when I want or need to!

 Try to let me work on my schedule.
 It is not because I sleep on a different schedule that my work will be affected!

 If you can’t sleep, try to reach out to me.
-I mean it can help sometimes having somebody to talk to at 3am on a Monday night!
-Or anytime, since I mostly live at night, I only share a few hours with the rest of world before being alone at home.
+I mean it can help sometimes having somebody to talk to at 3 am on a Monday night!
+Or anytime, since I mostly live at night, I only share a few hours with the rest of the world before being alone at home.
 Being alone doesn’t mean being lonely, but it can happen.
 So reach out!
 I am not a werewolf, I promise I don’t bite.

 Some jobs can easily be done even on a delayed schedule (like mine, Web Developer).
 Accommodations could easily be made, the 9-to-5 is “torture” anyway, right?